 The gem is also thought to spiritually ground those in need, and physically treat low self-confidence and poor balance.

 Where Does Zircon Come From?

-Not to be confused with cubic zirconia, the diamond simulant, zircon forms naturally.
-Because our planet is very geologically active, its crust is constantly being recycled.
+Zircon forms naturally.
+The exact details are still being discovered.
+Our planet is very geologically active and its crust is constantly being recycled.
 This makes uncovering how zircon is formed fairly difficult since there is no longer any physical record of that time.